GrahamML/docker-for-KataGo/README.md

 Model name: g170-b30c320x2-s4824661760-d1229536699
 GTP ready, beginning main protocol loop
 ```
 + Refer to the [KataGo's readme](https://github.com/lightvector/KataGo) for more information on onptions and launch modes.
++ To change the game rules, edit the `rules = tromp-taylor` of `/workspace/katago/default_gtp.cfg` in the current container.

 # 4. Communitacion with Lizzie
 See this [wiki](https://github.com/GrahamML/docker_for_AQ/wiki/Communitacion-with-Lizzie).